marco-cyt/Cyt/README.md

 I have tested the program, analyzing my own images from calcium-binding adapter molecule 1 (IBA-1) inmunostaining (microglia marker) and tyrosine hydroxylase (TH) inmunostaining (dopaminergic neuron marker).

 I used this code in my honors thesis.
-If you have any doubt or improvement, just send me an email (marco.pena@unmsm.edu.pe).
+If you have any doubt or improvement, just send me an email (mapenag@emory.edu).

 Note: It runs in Python 3.